Every day successful employees quit their comfy 9-to-5 jobs to become Digital Nomads and start an online business.

 The overall setup to sell on eBay takes minutes and it is quite straightforward.
 But learning how to be successful on eBay can be quite challenging.

 eBay store is easy to set up, but be prepared for extra fees and learn the rules of the online auction game.

-You will need to learn more about how to correctly price your items, how to stay withing selling limits, how to establish yourself as a seller and deal with the fee structure.
+You will need to learn more about how to correctly price your items, how to stay within selling limits, how to establish yourself as a seller, and deal with the fee structure.

-You handle your own packing and shipping.
-So take that into consideration while considering your travel plans.
+You handle your packing and shipping.
+So consider that while considering your travel plans.

 4 – Dropshipping